-Before these last two days, before the fries, burgers, ice cream, wine, 5 course chef’s tasting meal and $7.50 bottled water at Jamie Kennedy’s restaurant, all of which are very necessary to distract yourself from the fact that you just entered your third decade, I was a bit obsessed with making sure my protein intake was at least 15g or so with every small meal I was eating.
+Before these last two days, before the fries, burgers, ice cream, wine, 5 course chef’s tasting meal and $7.50 bottled water at Jamie Kennedy’s restaurant, all of which are very necessary to distract yourself from the fact that you just entered your fourth decade, I was a bit obsessed with making sure my protein intake was at least 15g or so with every small meal I was eating.
 I’ve been trying my best to listen to Jamie Eason’s advice as I make my way towards the end of phase 1, which, by the way, my arms are loving but the rest of my body seems to be taking as a sign to stockpile every single calorie I eat.

 I refuse to weigh myself as many have warned of this in the beginning but let’s just say my skinny jeans are starting to look more like stuffed sausages.
 Jamie better know what she’s talking about…